Jerusalem Travel Guide

-With more than 3,000 years of history, Israel’s largest city and spiritual centre of the Jewish, Muslim and Christian religions is a truly unique destination.
-Nestling in the Judean Hills on the edge of the desert, for centuries the so-called Golden City has stood as the most worshipped, fought-over and loved city in the world, its different inhabitants giving it a cultural and religious make-up like nowhere else on the planet.
+With over 3,000 years of history, Israel’s largest city and the spiritual centre of the Jewish, Muslim and Christian religions, Jerusalem is a truly unique destination.
+Nestled in the Judean Hills on the edge of the desert, for centuries the so-called Golden City has stood as the most worshipped, fought-over and loved city in the world.
+Its different inhabitants have given Jerusalem a cultural and religious make-up like nowhere else on the planet.

-Defying the ravages of conflict, invading armies and the passing of the centuries, the architecture is remarkably well preserved.
-Surrounded by walls and with seven gates, it’s the fabled Old City that visitors get to know first, and this relatively small walled area is a living museum of religious buildings, busy markets, cobbled alleys and different faiths.
-Within the grand 16th-century ramparts there are four quarters dating back to the major communities living here in 19th century: Armenian, Christian, Jewish and Muslim.
+Defying the ravages of conflict, invading armies and the passing of centuries, Jerusalem’s architecture is remarkably well preserved.
+Visitors first get to know the fabled Old City enclosing within its eight magnificent gates and walls a living museum of religious buildings, busy markets, cobbled alleys and diverse faiths.
+Within the grand 16th-century ramparts are four quarters dating back to the major communities living here in the 19th century: Armenian, Christian, Jewish and Muslim.

 For Orthodox and Catholic Christians, the Church of the Holy Sepulchre is believed to enclose the sites of Jesus’ Crucifixion and burial.
 The beautiful gilded Dome of the Rock on the Temple Mount is one of the oldest Islamic works of architecture.

 Predominantly Arab, East Jerusalem is a 19th-century neighbourhood lying north of the Old City with busy street markets, food stalls and cafes.
 To the east of this area is the Mount of Olives, with its large Jewish cemetery and the Garden of Gethsemane, where Jesus is said to have prayed the night before his crucifixion.